Tropical Storm Odette slogs offshore of mid-Atlantic coast

 Tropical Storm Odette slogs offshore of mid-Atlantic coastNew

 MIAMI (AP) — Tropical Storm Odette is slogging off the mid-Atlantic coast and is expected to weaken Saturday night as it approaches eastern Canada.
-Odette was traveling to the northeast late Friday night at 10 mph and was about 265 miles southeast of Cape May, New Jersey.
-It had maximum sustained winds of 40 mph.
+Odette was traveling northeast Saturday morning at 15 mph.
+It was centered about 225 miles south of Nantucket, Massachusetts.
+It had maximum sustained winds of 45 mph.
 Forecasters say swells generated by the storm are affecting parts of the mid-Atlantic coast and will cause dangerous conditions off the coasts of the Northeast U.S. and parts of Canada over the weekend.
 No tropical storm warnings or watches have been issued.